EA App Not Working [FIXED]

 You can fix the EA App by disabling your Antivirus Software, Clearing the EA App's Cache, and deleting the Origin Client.

-Several players are running into the “EA App not working” issue.
-Some players experience app crashes, while others encounter various network-related errors.
+Several players are reporting the “EA App not working” issue on EA support forums.
 Sometimes, you might not even be able to launch the EA app.
 Regardless, issues like these prevent you from playing many of your favorite games.
 Additionally, the fact that the developers have not officially addressed any of these problems adds to the frustration and disappointment of the players.

 EA App Not Working